-You may elect to have the Death Benefit paid in one lump sum or in any form of Payout Option that is available under your Contract.
+In place of that, you may elect to have the Death Benefit paid in one lump sum or in any form of Payout Option that is available under your Contract.
 The available Payout Options are described in the Payout Options section below.
 There is no additional charge associated with this election.
-Any election is subject to the Death Benefit Distribution Rules described below.